-If you’re shopping for cotton bedding, you’re going to want to pay close attention to the length of the fibers (also known as staples).
-Don’t worry — this doesn’t require any measuring on your part as bedding brands typically advertise staple-length on each sheet set.
+Pay close attention to the length of the fibers in cotton bedding (also known as staples).
+This doesn’t require any measuring on your part since bedding brands advertise staple-length on each sheet set.

-That said, I suggest you aim for long-staple or extra long-staple cotton because it’s typically softer, more durable, and less likely to fade or pill over time.
-Egyptian and Pima cotton are particularly popular examples of long-staple cotton, but they’re not the only options.
+Aim for long-staple or extra long-staple cotton because it’s softer, more durable, and less likely to fade over time.
+Egyptian and Pima cotton are popular examples of long-staple cotton, but they’re not the only options.

-Fortunately, linen and bamboo are already known for having exceptionally long, strong fibers (which is why these fabrics are praised for superior durability!).
-But with cotton, the length of the fibers varies more, and it’s important to remember that longer is usually better!
+Linen and bamboo are known for having long, durable fibers.
+With cotton, the length of the fibers varies more, and it’s important to remember that longer is usually better!

-That said, a percale weave is characterized by a crisp handfeel and a matte appearance, while sateen woven bedding is typically much silkier and shinier.
-Additionally, percale woven bedding tends to be lighter, more breathable, and better suited to sleepers who run hot.
-Conversely, sateen sheets are a bit thicker, warmer, and lie heavier on the body.
+Percale weaves are characterized by a crisp feel and a matte appearance, while sateen woven bedding is silkier and shinier.
+Percale woven bedding is often lighter, more breathable, and better suited to sleepers who run hot.
+Sateen sheets are thicker, warmer, and heavier.

-Personally, I think both weave styles are great, and I like to rotate between percale and sateen depending on the weather.
+While both weave styles are great, it can be beneficial to rotate between percale and sateen depending on the weather.

-Finally, I consider thread count.
-So many people ask me, “what is the best thread count for sheets?“But before I tell you why this is the very last thing I look for, keep in mind that thread count refers to the amount of individual yarns per square inch of fabric.
-That said, many shoppers might be under the impression that a high thread count guarantees high quality… but that’s not the case!
+So, what’s the best thread count for sheets?
+Keep in mind that thread count is the amount of individual yarns per square inch of fabric.
+Many shoppers think a high thread count guarantees high quality… but that’s not always the case!

-In fact, thread count kind of loses its value if you’re not working with durable materials.
-With long-staple cotton sheets, for example, a high thread count can really boost the softness and strength of the finished fabric.
-On the other hand, cotton sheets woven from shorter, weaker fibers are probably going to be less smooth and durable, regardless of thread count.
+Thread count loses its value if you’re not working with durable materials.
+With long-staple cotton sheets, a high thread count can boost the softness and strength of the finished fabric.
+Cotton sheets woven from shorter, weaker fibers are going to be less smooth and less durable, regardless of thread count.

-Meanwhile, the average linen sheet set has a thread count of 80-150 (which would be considered quite low for cotton) and thread count for bamboo bedding typically ranges from 250-350.
-However, it’s worth noting that most bedding brands do not advertise thread count on bedding that’s not cotton-based.
+The average linen sheet set has a thread count of 80-150 (which would be considered quite low for cotton).
+The thread count for bamboo bedding often ranges from 250-350.
+It’s worth noting that most bedding brands don’t advertise thread count on bedding that’s not cotton-based.

-That said, allow me to impart a pro tip: Any cotton sheet set with a thread count of 1,000 or higher is probably woven from inferior, short cotton fibers.
-Some bedding brands splice tons of short fibers together in order to boast a higher thread count, but that’s one marketing ploy you might want to avoid.
+Any cotton sheet set with a thread count of 1,000 or higher is probably woven from inferior, short cotton fibers.
+Some bedding brands splice tons of short fibers together in order to boast a higher thread count, but it’s a marketing ploy you’ll want to avoid.

-Well sleepers, you’ve seen the best sheets of 2021 and you’re well on your way to picking the set that’s perfect for you.
-But before you start browsing, just remember to keep a close eye on weave style, thread count, and the specific materials used in order to make your shopping experience as fun and efficient as possible!
-In the meantime, be sure to subscribe to our YouTube channel and follow us on social media for the answers to all your sleep needs.
+You’ve seen the best sheets of 2024 and you’re well on your way to picking the set that’s perfect for you.
+Remember to keep a close eye on weave style, thread count, and the specific materials used in order to make your shopping experience as fun and efficient as possible!
+Be sure to subscribe to our YouTube channel and follow us on social media for more answers to your sleep needs.

 What thread count is the best?